nikouu/Pokemon-gen-2-style-tilemap/README.md

 ## Notes
 - Gameboy tiles are 8x8 pixels
-- However, lots of things (including people) are 16x16 pixels (i.e. 2x2 tiles)
+- However, lots of things (including people) are 16x16 pixels (i.e. 2x2 tiles) or bigger like trees and buildings.
 - Inspiration from [Pokemon Gold/Silver](https://www.spriters-resource.com/game_boy_gbc/pokemongoldsilver/sheet/60234/).
 This is also the spritesheet the originals come from.
 - Slight inspiration from [The Legend of Zelda: Oracle of Ages](https://www.spriters-resource.com/game_boy_gbc/thelegendofzeldaoracleofages/) and [The Legend of Zelda: Oracle of Seasons](https://www.spriters-resource.com/game_boy_gbc/thelegendofzeldaoracleofseasons/)
 - [Full map of Gen 2 Johto and Kanto](https://www.reddit.com/r/pokemon/comments/ez1v43/gen_ii_map_of_overworld_and_dungeons_as_they/).
 Copying this into Aseprite, setup the grid as `{X: 1, Y: 6, Width: 8, Height: 8}` to align the main map to the grid.
 Grid toggle is `ctrl + '`